PETS AND PERSONALITY DEVELOPMENT BORIS M.LEVINSON

 Getting around on his own, exploring

-new geographical areas, venturing out of the immediate neighborhood without accompaniment is part of this developing independence.
-A child who is fearful (realistically or otherwise) of taking such a step alone may be willing to do so when accompanied by his dog.
+new geographical areas, venturing out of the immediate neighborhood without accompaniment is part of this developing independence. child who is fearful (realistically or otherwise) of taking such a step alone may be willing to do so when accompanied by his dog.
 Mother, tm , may be more willing to let him venture forth when he is thus "protected."
 Moreover, seeing himself as one who is depended upon rather than the one who depends can enhance a child's sense of responsibility and independence.

 For those parents, especially mothers, who find their child's increasing independence. a threat to their need to be needed, having a substitute "baby," a pet of their own who can be ministered to, nurtured, and fondled, may make